Bridal Style Spreads Its Wings

 In love with a sleeveless wedding gown style, but still keen on covering up your arms for your traditional ceremony?
 No problem, Elder notes: “We make custom, detachable sleeves and build-ups all the time.
 A build-up is a piece you can have your seamstress create for you in alterations that can give you as much coverage as you want.
 Then when the time is right, you can un-snap the piece and have more skin showing for the party!”

-For 2017, “Wrap trains and detachable trains are offering the versatility that brides are looking for in a gown,” says AJ Ruley, vice president of sales and marketing for Weddings by Debbie.
+“Wrap trains and detachable trains are offering the versatility that brides are looking for in a gown,” says AJ Ruley, vice president of sales and marketing for Weddings by Debbie.
 “These trains give brides a secondary look, and let them shed some of the layers, so that they can really enjoy their receptions.
 We have noticed that Stephen Yearick has been at the forefront for this look, but other designers such as Enzoani and Pronovias have incorporated the look into their new lines.”

 Add-ons such as boleros and shrugs are a favorite of Houston brides in any season.
-Not only do they give the bride a chance to add her own special touch to her gown, but they allow for two different looks on one very special day.
+Not only do they give the bride a chance to add her own special touch to her gown, but they also allow for two different looks on one very special day.

 New to Now & Forever’s designer lineup, the Legends Romona Keveza collection offers “a great selection of lace blouses from fitted illusion to off-the-shoulder three-quarter or long sleeves,” Vo says.
 And “Hayley Paige has many amazing crystal-embellished boleros, which allow a balance of sass and sparkle!”

 Elder is an admirer of Lazaro’s “3705” design—a shimmer fit-to-flare in a shade that is “almost in between blush and gold—it’s a new tone I have not seen before.”
 Another of her favorites is “Gala 803” by Galia Lahav, which “plays with blush and silver—it’s amazing!”
 Visit any Houston bridal salon, and you’ll find gowns in colors you might not expect to see in bridal.
 Along with blush, you’ll encounter racks dappled with light blue, gold and even black—a daring but dramatic choice for the bold bride.

 “We are loving all the new laces that designers are using in this season’s collections,” says Ivory Bridal Atelier’s Elder.
 “They have started to venture out of the norm, and are using more unique, Art Deco-type laces.”

 At Joan Pillow, demand is high for gowns that feature “some lace but not all lace,” Pillow says.
-“Romona Keveza has this in her new collection,” which includes lace bodices with illusion necklines that border the shoulder with lace, paired with skirts of silk crepe.
+“Romona Keveza has this in her collection,” which includes lace bodices with illusion necklines that border the shoulder with lace, paired with skirts of silk crepe.
 “This is just such an elegant look,” she adds.